 2. Feel and check your dog’s nose

-If there are signs of nasal discharge (yellow or green), it might be due to an infection.
-In this case, you should consult a vet immediately.
+If there are signs of yellow or green nasal discharge, it might be due to an infection.
+Infections are one of the causes of fever.
+In such cases, you should consult a vet immediately.

 3. Check your dog’s gums